 As we better understand Jesus and the first century, we can better understand today.

-N.T.
-Wright’s work is an important part of a fresh paradigm on Paul, informed by historical research.
+Professor N.T.
+Wright’s work is part of a fresh paradigm on Paul, informed by historical research.
 Through this work, people have a much better understanding of the first century.

 David released The Introduction of Romans, Refreshed in June, 2020.

 (He is currently working on a second edition, expanding the same basic argument.)

 For more information, see the Book Release page.

 David is currently working on a second edition of The Introduction of Romans, Refreshed.